New Users Guide

 If you don’t have the time, ability or transportation available to reach a cannabis clinic, you can obtain a recommendation from websites like HelloMD and EazeMD, who will do your consultation online and provide your card as a downloaded file.
 Whether purchasing your card online or in a clinic, expect to spend anywhere between $30 and $50.

-Decide what is most important to you - a variety of products to choose from, or a smaller selection of higher quality products?
+When choosing a legal dispensary, decide what is most important to you - a variety of products to choose from, or a smaller selection of higher quality products?
 You can view menus and pricing on sites like like Leafly and Weedmaps, which can be helpful if you’re targeting a certain strain or brand.
-While all Collectives carry sativa, indica and hybrid cannabis flower and concentrates, only certain shops will have tinctures or a sugar-free edible, for example.
-The benefit of shopping around is that the majority of Collectives offer new patient perks, such as discounts on prices, free edible samples and other perks.
-Visiting multiple Collectives will give you a window into the variety of its products, as well as the knowledge of its staff.
+While all dispensaries carry sativa, indica and hybrid cannabis flower and concentrates, only certain shops will have tinctures or sugar-free edibles, for example.
+Visiting multiple dispensaries will give you a window into the variety of its products, as well as the knowledge of its staff.